-Under current law, federal net operating losses incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal net operating losses in tax years beginning after December 31, 2020, is limited to 80% of taxable income.
+Under current law, federal net operating losses incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited to 80% of current year taxable income.
 It is uncertain if and to what extent various states will conform to federal tax laws.
 In addition, under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," generally defined as a cumulative change in its equity ownership by "5-percent shareholders" of greater than 50 percentage points (by value) over a three-year period, the corporation's ability to use its estimated pre-change net operating loss carryforwards and certain other tax attributes (such as research tax credits) to offset its post-change taxable income and taxes, as applicable, may be limited.
-As of December 31, 2021, we had estimated federal and state net operating loss carryforwards of approximately \$72.0 million and \$41.5 million, respectively, and estimated federal and California research and development tax credits of approximately \$0.8 million and \$0.6 million, respectively, which could be limited if we have experienced or do experience any "ownership changes."
+As of December 31, 2022, we had estimated federal and state net operating loss carryforwards of approximately \$91.3 million and \$66.8 million, respectively, and estimated federal and California research and development tax credits of approximately \$1.0 million and \$4.0 million, respectively, which could be limited if we have experienced or do experience any "ownership changes."
 We have not completed a study to assess whether an ownership change has occurred or whether there have been multiple ownership changes since our formation, due to the complexity and cost associated with such a study, and the fact that there may be additional ownership changes in the future.
 We believe, however, that multiple ownership changes have likely occurred.
 In addition, at the state level, there may be periods during which the use of net operating loss carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
 We have estimated that the use of our net operating loss is limited and the amounts above remain fully offset by a valuation allowance.